gabrielproencaalves/zomo/README.md

 # zomo
-A pomodoro timer with some zenity dialogs
+A pomodoro timer with some zenity dialogs.